 'Be Toadally Sure'

-Your Guide to identifying Cane Toads
+Your guide to identifying cane toads

-"How do I tell cane toads apart from similar looking frogs?" is one of the most asked questions about frogs.
-Therefore, this campaign and webpage is dedicated to
+"How do I tell cane toads apart from similar looking frogs?"

-equipping you with the knowledge you need to 'be toadally sure' if you have a Cane Toad or a native frog.
+This is just about the most asked question I hear.
+Therefore, this campaign and webpage is dedicated to equipping you with the knowledge you need to 'be toadally sure' if you have a cane toad or a native frog.

 Click or tap on the circles below to learn about the features of a cane toad.
 If you find all of these features on the cane toad in question, it is likely to be a cane toad.